 Paris Monet Museum is Marmottan.
-Far smaller in size then Le Louvre and Musee d'Orsay, this intimate manshion is nevertheless one of the top museums in the city for its impressive collection of Claude Monet's paintings.
+Far smaller in size then Le Louvre and Musee d'Orsay, this intimate mansion is nevertheless one of the top museums in the city for its impressive collection of Claude Monet's paintings.
 Paris museums.

-Located in a fancy neighbourhood near Bois de Boulogne, the Marmottan Museum is housed in a large manshion built in the Empire style.
-The house was purchased in 1882 by Jules Marmottan for his art collection centred on Napoleon.
+Located in a fancy neighborhood near Bois de Boulogne, the Marmottan Museum is housed in a large mansion built in the Empire style.
+The house was purchased in 1882 by Jules Marmottan for his art collection centered on Napoleon.
 Paul Marmottan (1856-1932),his son, set up an office-library in the house.
 In 1932, he donated his mansion to the Academie des Beaux-Arts and in 1934 the Marmottan museum opened its doors.
 Subsequently, as a result of many donations, the Napoleonic collection became a museum of Impressionist painting and today it holds the largest collection of paintings by Claude Monet in the world.

 Marmottan Museum's fame is the result of the exceptional donation in 1966 by Michel Monet, the second son of Claude Monet and his only heir who had no children.
 You like Claude Monet and impressionist painters.
 Visit Musee Marmottan, the extraordinary Musee d'Orsay, the Orangerie and its waterlilies in Tuileries Gardens.
 Go to Giverny Gardens, the house of Claude Monet in a lovely village near Paris.
 The City of Lights is the place where impressionism was born and thrived.
 Hence the richness of her museums.